Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 #### Reinforcement Learning
    The Algorithm learns from performing some action and receiving rewards(+ve/-ve) for those actions.
 For instance: Self Driving Cars and Game Playing Agents

-### Statistical Approach to Statistical Problems

-#### Steps

-**Data collection** We will use data from a large national survey that was designed explicitly with the goal of generating statistically valid inferences about the U.S. population.\
-**Descriptive statistics** We will generate statistics that summarize the data concisely, and evaluate different ways to visualize data.\
-**Exploratory data analysis** We will look for patterns, differences, and other features that address the questions we are interested in.
-At the same time we will check for inconsistencies and identify limitations.\
-**Estimation** We will use data from a sample to estimate characteristics of the general population.\
-**Hypothesis testing** Where we see apparent effects, like a difference between two groups, we will evaluate whether the effect might have happened by chance.

-## Deep Learning and Neural Networks

-**DL Algorithms are complex and flexible, which are built based on the complexity of the data.
-It is applicable for all kinds of Machine learning as mentioned above.**

-**Major drawbacks of Deep Learning are as follows**

-Lots of Data is required\
-High amount of Computing Power\
-Unexplainable decisions

 ### How to model a Supervised Algorithm:

 A dataset has feature ( X's ) and target ( y ).
 The target can be a discrete value or a continuous value based on which we can call the problem as Classification or Regression respectively.